chayward3113/chayward3113.github.io/README.md

 ![This is a visual version of the manual steps written out below.](https://github.com/chayward3113/chayward3113.github.io/blob/main/walkthrough.gif)

 1. Confirm that the [Prerequisites](#prerequisites) listed above have been completed.
-   <br>When we create our resume, we should follow the model that Andrew Etter set out in his book Modern Technical Writing.
+   When we create our resume, we should follow the model that Andrew Etter set out in his book Modern Technical Writing.
    1. The first step is don't write this encourages us to learn everything we can about our topic, goal and how to achieve our goal.
    2. Then we should define our audience this encourages us to meet with and learn about our audience so that we don't do unnecessary work and so that we achieve our goal.
    3. Next we write the basic functional documentation in this step we write about the things that we learned in don't write and we write to the audience we defined.
 According to Etter in this step at a minimum we need to answer the following questions: what the product is, why we want it, how it fits into the bigger picture, where we can get it, how we can get it and how we can use it.